Polish School of Medicine: Closure

 After the end of World War II the founders of the PSM had to face the problem of its future.
 On 5 July 1945 the British Government withdrew its recognition of the Polish Government in Exile as the legitimate Polish government of Poland.
 As a result, the University of Edinburgh and the PSM authorities determined that the function of the school should be gradually curtailed and that there should be no more admissions to the school.
 Those who were already studying in Edinburgh would be allowed to complete their education.

 While in the academic year 1944/45 the total number of students was 246 this fell to 209 (73 females and 136 males) in 1945/1946.
 In the following 3 years the academic initiative was wound down and then ceased altogether.
 In 1946 thirty-three 3rd year students were transferred to British universities.
 From then on, PSM had only 67 fourth and 78 fifth year students.
 The doors finally closed on 30 March 1949.
-During the 8 years of its activity 336 medical students were matriculated, 237 completed their studies, 227 were awarded a medical degree (MBChB) and 19 obtained a MD or PhD.
+During the 8 years of its activity 336 medical students were matriculated, 237 completed their studies, 227 were awarded a medical degree (MBChB) and 19 obtained an MD or PhD.
 A total of 49 student withdrew from the studies and 23 were expelled due to unsatisfactory progress.
 Doctors affiliated with the PSM published 121 scientific papers in medical journals.
 PSM's library comprised 1076 volumes, which were transferred to the University of Warsaw Library and the Polish Library in London after the war.

 On 15 November 1949 Dean Jakub Rostowski unveiled a memorial plaque in the Medical Quadrangle (Teviot Place).
 On the memorial board there is an inscription in both English and Polish: "In the dark days of 1941 when Polish Universities were destroyed and Polish Professors died in concentration camps, the University of Edinburgh established the Polish School of Medicine.
 This memorial was set up by the students, lecturers and professors of the Polish School of Medicine in gratitude to the University of Edinburgh for the part it played in the preservation of Polish science and learning."